eslint/eslint/docs/src/rules/require-unicode-regexp.md

 ## Rule Details

-This rule aims to enforce the use of `u` flag on regular expressions.
+This rule aims to enforce the use of `u` or `v` flag on regular expressions.

 Examples of **incorrect** code for this rule: